-Get the SEIS approval: The Seed Enterprise Investment Scheme (SEIS) is designed to help small, early-stage companies raise equity finance by offering tax reliefs to individual investors who purchase new shares in those companies.The shares must be held for a period of 3 years, from date of issue, for relief to be retained.
+Get your SEIS approval: The Seed Enterprise Investment Scheme (SEIS) is designed to help small, early-stage companies raise equity finance by offering tax reliefs to individual investors who purchase new shares in those companies.The shares must be held for a period of 3 years, from date of issue, for relief to be retained.
 Relief is available at 50% of the cost of the shares, on a maximum annual investment of £100,000.

-This is a very powerful tool when negotiating with investor: they know immediately that their risk is cut to half!
+This is a very powerful tool when negotiating with an investor: they know immediately that their risk is cut to half!
 Apply to SEIS through this link.

 4. YOUR ACCOUNTANT IS YOUR FRIEND

 There are many great accountancy firms in London specifically dedicated to startups.